hhvm/packaging/README.md

 Building source tarballs and linux packages for multiple new releases
 -----------------------------------------------------------

+The common case is fixing a bug in multiple releases - for example, the current release and all active LTS releases - simultaneously.

  - tag all the releases on the `hhvm-staging repo`
  - `bin/make-multiple-releases-on-aws VERSION1 [VERSION2 [...]]`